-The Board is soliciting proxies for the Annual Meeting to be held on August 10, 2023.
+The Board is soliciting proxies for the Annual Meeting to be held on August 8, 2024.
 This Proxy Statement contains information for you to consider when deciding how to vote on the matters brought before the Annual Meeting.

-Voting materials, which include the Proxy Statement, Proxy Card and the Annual Report on Form 10-K for the year ended December 31, 2022, are being mailed to stockholders on or about June 30, 2023.
+A notice of internet availability of proxy materials is being mailed to stockholders on or about June 28, 2024.
 The executive office of our Company is located at 5115 Ulmerton Road, Clearwater, Florida 33760, telephone number (727) 384-2323.